bootsareme/3D-Geometric-Shapes-Calculator/README.md

 # 3D-Geometric-Shapes-Calculator
 Mini widget application that calculates the surface area and volume of common 3D shapes such as cubes, spheres, cones, cylinders, tetrahedrons, and ellipsoids.
-This project is created by Vincent Zhang using the Qt Framework (C++).
+This project is created by bootsareme using the Qt Framework (C++).
 (More info can be found in the LICENSE file)

 <h1>About</h1>